 Articles in the form of substantial overviews can be published in the Bulletin in English, Spanish, Italian or German, with a long abstract in French.

-It is the authors' responsibility to make sure that the language used is of good formal quality, and to take care of any translation or editing costs if necessary.
-Manuscripts are forwarded by a member of the editorial committee to a minimum of two reviewers.
+Articles are forwarded by a member of the editorial committee to two reviewers.
 The decision to accept an article is made on the basis of these reviews.
 The editorial committee member can also require authors to revise or correct their contributions before publication.
-If the authors do not want specific persons to be requested as reviewers (e.g. because of a conflict of interest), they can indicate this when submitting their manuscript.